 New Acquisition and Continuously Moving Targets Tests a Lab’s Limits

-Real-time data integration and ensuring data integrity was critical to the success of a newly acquired division of a global clinical testing laboratory that performs hundreds of thousands of tests every day as well as deals with huge volumes of data from many disparate systems.
+Real-time data integration and ensuring data integrity were critical to the success of a newly acquired division of a global clinical testing laboratory that performs hundreds of thousands of tests every day as well as deals with huge volumes of data from many disparate systems.
 Extremely tight timelines and new systems being developed in concert with the implementation of PilotFish plus a lack of ACORD expertise and IT infrastructure from the acquired firm posed a unique set of challenges.
 The client relied on PilotFish as their preferred partner because of their expertise and the underlying technology, along with their outsourced services team to implement the solution.

 One of the nation’s largest privately held clinical testing laboratories (with clients across the globe) provides risk assessment, drug abuse testing, wellness, molecular diagnostics and global clinical trials.
 Its customers include many of the world’s largest insurers, employers, pharma and biotech companies and healthcare plans.
 In acquiring a leading provider of paramedical exams and laboratory testing services, the client faced an influx of new business – which included call center business operations.
 The acquisition came with little in the way of IT infrastructure and staff.
 What was transferred included legacy technologies.
 In rationalizing the new business, the client forged ahead to consolidate their own technology stack.
 Contractual drop-dead dates added to the inherent technical challenges.
 A solution needed to be delivered within a very tight timeframe.
 To meet these challenges, PilotFish was selected as the integration solution – along with its team of consultants to ensure customer satisfaction and seamlessly met contractual guarantees.

 A perfect storm challenged the client and PilotFish.
 Simultaneously and with minimal disruption to customers’ businesses, new customer-facing and back-end systems were being developed by the client while PilotFish was given responsibility for all messaging and integration of existing and new customers.
 Legacy systems (notably telephony) had to be integrated until retired.
 Not unexpectedly, asynchronous processes and guaranteed delivery of data were added hurdles.